Welcome, High School Juniors and Seniors!

 - EGR 102 or CSE 231 for Computer Engineering or Computer Science Majors; CSE 220 for Electrical Engineers, or CMSE 202 for Computational Data Science Majors

 - Take as many math and science classes as you can!

 - Keep your GPA up!
-Our incoming freshmen have a 3.0 - 3.5 minimum GPA in technical courses, depending on which major they choose.
+Our incoming first-year students have a 3.0 - 3.5 minimum GPA in technical courses, depending on their major.

 What makes Engineering at Michigan State so great?

 Michigan State is a Big Ten University, and with that comes ample opportunity for you to learn and succeed.
 The campus will seem as big or small as you make it, depending on your level of involvement.
 Check out all of your options for Student Life at MSU.